moppedijk/frontend_trends/README.md

-# Xebia Assessment
+# Frontend Trends

-This Minimum Viable Product (MVP) is created for Xebia to showcase my skills in developing a quick application with external data.
 This prototype uses Webpack as module bundler, Reactjs for the user interface and node to invoke API calls to the Google Trends API.

-The application is deployed on Heroku, [click on this link](https://xebia-assessment.herokuapp.com/).
-If the application does not respond this means the server is inactive or online.

 ## Usage